 Guys, guests have come to us, let's say hello to them.

-Guys, what a wonderful day today.
-I would like to know how you entered the group:
+Guys, what a wonderful day it is today.
+I would like to know in what mood you entered the group:

-Who came in a good mood - smile.
+If you come in a good mood, smile.

-Who does not like to quarrel, clap your hands!
+Who doesn't like to quarrel, clap your hands!

-If you try to respect people, know how to listen to the answers - shake hands.
+If you try to treat people with respect and know how to listen to answers, shake hands.

-Last night I received an amazing letter by e-mail, it is addressed to you: the children of the older group of the Aquarelle kindergarten.
-Now I will read it:
+Last night I received an amazing letter by email, it was addressed to you: the children of the senior group of the Aquarelle kindergarten.
+I'll read it now:

 “Hello, dear guys!
-Professor Lyuboznaikin is writing to you.
-It became known to me that in your kindergarten there are smart and inquisitive children who love to make different discoveries.
+Professor Lyuboznaykin writes to you.
+I learned that in your kindergarten there are smart and inquisitive children who love to make different discoveries.
 Therefore, I invite you to take part in a scientific conference.
 We scientists need your help!
-Help to find the answer to a very important question: "How to distinguish sugar from salt without tasting the substance?".
-Please send us the results of your observations and research to the Scientific Research Institute immediately.
-Professor Luboznaikin.
-Here is the letter guys.
+Help me find the answer to a very important question: “How to distinguish sugar from salt without tasting the substance?”
+Urgently send us the results of your observations and research to the Scientific Research Institute.
+Professor Lyuboznaykin."
+Here's the letter, guys.
 Ready to take part in the conference?
-What scientific question do you need to research? (...)
+What scientific question do you need to conduct research on? (...)

-I invite you to the laboratory of interesting research.
+I invite you to a laboratory of interesting research.
 Who knows what a laboratory is? (children answer)

 That's right, this is where scientists express their assumptions and conduct experiments.
-But before we start the research, name the rules of conduct in the laboratory.
+But before we start research, what are the rules of conduct in the laboratory?

-That's right, and I want to give you a master's cap and a laboratory assistant's diary, in which you will enter the results of experiments and write down conclusions.
-Come to our science lab. (we pass from group to class).
+That’s right, and I want to give you a master’s cap and a laboratory assistant’s diary, in which you will record the results of your experiments and write down your conclusions.
+Come to our scientific laboratory. (we go from group to class).

-Let's start our study with an observation.
-Of course, you saw that each of you on the table has an Observation Ring, a magnifying glass, black velvet paper and two cups / saucers, one of which contains salt and the other contains sugar.
+Let's start our study with observation.
+Of course, you saw that each of you had on the table an Observation Ring, a magnifying glass, black velvet paper and two cups/saucers, one of which contained salt and the other sugar.

-The first assistant of our smart smart head is the hand.
+The first assistant of our smart smart head is our hand.
 What are we going to do now?
-(Let's touch the substance and say how it feels to the touch).
+(Let's touch the substance and say what it feels like.)

 What did your hands feel, what did the 1st substance feel like, the 2nd? (hard, slightly prickly/smooth)

-Open the journal of the laboratory assistant, write down schematically what conclusion you made.
+Open the laboratory assistant's journal, write down schematically what conclusion you made.

 Eyes:

 Salt and sugar are very small particles, it is very difficult for us to see them.
 What will help us?
-(Magnifying glass, because it enlarges objects several times)
+(Magnifying glass, because it magnifies objects several times)

 How do substances differ in appearance?
 What can we say about the color of these substances?
-Form?
+Shape?
 Size?

 (By color: 1st substance is white, 2nd with a yellow, creamy tint

-We can conclude that sugar and salt are different in form.
+You and I can conclude that sugar and salt are different in shape.

 Nose:

 Children, do you think sugar and salt have a smell?
-Try to sniff them carefully.
-Why be careful?
-That's right, because these are bulk substances and, when determining the smell, they should not be brought close to the nose.
+Try smelling them carefully.
+Why careful?
+That's right, because these are bulk substances and, when determining the smell, they cannot be brought close to the nose.
 What can you say about the smell?
 Do they smell the same?

 What does the yellowish substance smell like (sugar?
 Caramel, vanilla)

-What does white matter smell like (salt?
+What does the white substance (salt) smell like?
 Nothing.

-We can say that these substances are different in smell.
+We can tell that these substances have different smells.
 One substance smells like caramel and vanilla, while the other is odorless.

 Conclusion: sugar and salt have different smells.